Color blind perspective, glasses and flowers

 • Text to voice options

-In the design phase, agencyQ keeps the page clean and easy to comprehend.
+In the design phase, AgencyQ keeps the page clean and easy to comprehend.
 Links and call to action (CTA) buttons are clearly displayed and allowed enough room for the user to touch without overlapping adjoining CTAs.
 The page again needs to have the ability to be 100% keyboard driven without requiring the use of a mouse.

 Dyslexia